piercegritz/Math311_Linear_Algebra_Projects/README.md

 # Projects:

-1. Solving Systems using Colab and Python.
+1. Solving Systems using Colab and Python

-Using Google Colab to solve equations
+Using Google Colab to solve equations: